nickcernis/atlas-atlas/README.md

 #### Footnotes
 1: Ok, I admit it's a globe and not an atlas.
 “Atlas globe” isn't nearly as satisfying to say.
+2. WPGraphQL requests originate from the Node.js server by default, so most of the arcs represent requests from the Node.js server (in Europe) to the WordPress server (in the US).
+But try visiting the [WPGraphQL endpoint](https://atlasatlas.wpengine.com/graphql) in your browser, and you should see an arc from your IP location to the WordPress server.